Wondering What Is the Cost of Living in San Francisco – Here’s a Quick Breakdown

 |City||Average Rent/One Bedroom Apartment Downtown||Average Price for 10,7 sq ft Downtown||Yearly Mortgage Rate||Average Monthly Salary|

-All in all, housing in SF is not in the affordable league.
+When figuring out how to reduce relocation expenses know that all in all, housing in SF is not in the affordable league, but with the help of some house-hunting tips on relocating to the suburbs, you might be able to find just what you’re looking for.
 However, the significant advantage of moving alone is that if you intend to rent a home you can find someone to share the financial burden with, so it might be best to visit some of the roommate websites.
-It will also help you avoid getting relocation depression if you’re not used to living alone.
+It will also help you avoid getting relocation depression if you’re not used to living alone or don’t know how to cope with stress when moving.

 Utilities in SF Are Affordable